nczhu/solidity-koans/README.md

  3. To run tests: `truffle test`
  4. To run a specific test: `truffle test ./testFilePath`

+## Troubleshooting
+Issue: Member "..." not unique after argument-dependent lookup in type(library Assert)
-Hint: try typecasting your answer to solve compiler issues
+Solution: try typecasting your answer to solve compiler issues

 ## Ideas To Implement